3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ## UPDATING KLIPPER, MAINSAIL & MOONRAKER

-Open your web broswer & head over to your printer.
+Open your web browser & head over to your printer.
 Then on Mainsail open the `Machine` tab & find your `moonraker.conf` file & paste in at the bottom

 moonraker.conf
 ```